 We want the ride, not the car.
 The milk, not the cow.
 The music, not the physical record collecting dust somewhere in our apartment.
-That’s reason number one subscription companies are growing nine times faster than all the other on the Fortune 500 list.
+That’s the reason number one subscription companies are growing nine times faster than all the others on the Fortune 500 list.
 Reason number two?
-Because unlike product companies, subscription companies know their customers.
+Because, unlike product companies, subscription companies know their customers.
 They offer ongoing value which leads to recurring revenue.

-Why the traditional business model is obsolete and why you should focus on creating a subscription-based business instead.
+- The traditional business model is obsolete.
+You need to focus on creating a subscription-based business.

-The world is moving from products to services and people no longer want to own stuff, they want only the outcome of the product.
+- The world is moving from products to services and people no longer want to own stuff, they want the outcomes the products offer.